 But traditional Turkish, Greek, Scandinavian coffee and coffee that's prepared via the French press method can contain high levels of cafestol.
-Studies have shown that drinking lots of these kinds of coffee can raise cholesterol levels and the risk of heart attack.
-In contrast, a large body of research suggests that regular consumption of filtered coffee does not increase risk for heart disease or stroke.
+Studies have shown that drinking lots of these kinds of coffee can raise cholesterol levels.
+However, a large body of research suggests that regular consumption of filtered coffee does not increase risk for heart disease or stroke.

 In women, the relationship between caffeine intake and Parkinson's may be a bit more complicated.
 Recent research suggests that caffeine has a beneficial effect on women not using estrogen-replacement therapy, but not in those who do take hormones.

-FALSE: Recent evidence suggests that coffee lowers the risk for both liver cirrhosis and liver cancer, though there's no clear explanation of the apparent protective effect.
-Similarly, concerns that heavy coffee consumption can increase the risk for other forms of cancer have not been confirmed in recent, more rigorous studies.
+Recent evidence suggests that coffee lowers the risk for both liver cirrhosis and liver cancer, though there's no clear explanation of the apparent protective effect.